dtekcth/data101/src/beginner/virtualization/guest.md

 Most of the installation steps will be self-explanatory and the defaults should suffice in most cases.
 Remember to keep the language set to English.

-> These steps wil be exactly the same should you wish to install Ubuntu to your own desktop.
+> These steps will be exactly the same should you wish to install Ubuntu to your own desktop.

 Use the detect keyboard feature to correctly set the keyboard layout.
 There are many variants of each language layout and it can be easy to select one which has _almost_ the same layout and it will be difficult to notice.